Pediatric Cancer Treatments

 Radiation Therapy

 Radiation therapy uses high-energy beams to destroy or damage cancer cells.
-Our pediatric radiation oncology doctors have advanced training in radiation to treat cancer while avoiding healthy tissue for better long-term outcomes for your child.
+Trust us to treat cancer while avoiding healthy tissue for better long-term outcomes.

-A radiation oncologist plans your child’s treatments, including which type of radiation to use, the amount of radiation, and the number of treatments.
-Depending on the type of cancer, your child may have radiation therapy with other treatments.
+A radiation oncologist plans your child’s care, including the type and dose of radiation and the number of treatments.

-Your child’s radiation therapy treatments take place at Mays Cancer Center, home to the UT Health MD Anderson Cancer Center.
+Radiation therapy takes place at Mays Cancer Center.
 The center is a partnership between UT Health San Antonio and MD Anderson Cancer Center.

 Treatment Side Effects